-Local Rayleigh wave phase and group speed and Love phase speed curves with uncertainties are 260 261 taken directly from the associated dispersion and uncertainty maps on a spatial grid with a 1.0° spacing in longitude and 0.5° spacing in latitude, resulting on average in about a 50 km grid 262 spacing.
-Dispersion curves with uncertainties presented as error bars are shown for four example 263 locations (Brooks Range, Yukon Composite Terrane, the Alaska subduction zone Back-Arc, and 264 the Cook Inlet) in Alaska in Figure 6.
-These locations are identified with yellow stars in Figure 265 1a.
-Typically, Love wave phase speed is greater than Rayleigh wave phase speed at the same 266 period, but there are exceptions in wet regions at short periods (e.g., Cook Inlet, Fig. 6d).
-267 that produces a posterior distribution of vertical shear wave speed (Vsv, Vsh) profiles that
+Local Rayleigh wave phase and group speed and Love phase speed curves with uncertainties are taken directly from the associated dispersion and uncertainty maps on a spatial grid with a 1.0° spacing in longitude and 0.5° spacing in latitude, resulting on average in about a 50-km grid spacing.
+Dispersion curves with uncertainties presented as error bars are shown for four example locations (Brooks Range, Yukon Composite Terrane, the Alaska subduction zone Back-Arc, and the Cook Inlet) in Alaska in Figure 6.
+These locations are identified with yellow stars in Figure 1a.
+Typically, Love wave phase speed is greater than Rayleigh wave phase speed at the same period, but there are exceptions in wet regions (oceanic sedimentary regions) at short periods (e.g., Cook Inlet, Figure 6d).

-268 The local surface wave dispersion curves are the input for the Bayesian Monte Carlo inversion

-270 predict the dispersion data acceptably.
-We closely follow the inversion procedure described by

-271 Shen et al. (2016), which consists of three steps.
+The local surface wave dispersion curves are the input for the Bayesian Monte Carlo inversion that produces a posterior distribution of vertical shear wave speed (Vsv and Vsh) profiles that predict the dispersion data acceptably.
+We closely follow the inversion procedure described by Shen et al. (2016), which consists of three steps.

-(1) The first step is to construct the prior distribution of models on the 50 km grid.
+(1) The first step is to construct the prior distribution of models on the 50-km grid.
+The grid spacing is chosen to be a bit smaller than the average station spacing in Alaska (~85 km).
 The prior distribution is controlled by the model parametrization, the reference model, and constraints on each model parameter.
 The range of the model variables is typically broad enough that an ensemble of models with acceptable data fits can be found.

 (2) The second step is the Monte Carlo sampling of model space and determining data misfit.
-Based on the Metropolis algorithm (Mosegaard & Tarantola, 1995), we perform a series of random walks in model space that select a chain of candidate models in the prior distribution.
-For each individual model selected in the random walk, theoretical Rayleigh wave phase and group speed and Love wave phase speed curves are computed using the transversely isotropic forward code of Robert Herrmann's Computer Programs in Seismology (Herrmann, 2013) with earth flattening, and the misfit to the data at each point is calculated.
-Data misfit is defined asfollows:
+Based on the Metropolis algorithm (Mosegaard & Tarantola, 1995), we perform a series of random walks in model space